A no-bake Irish cream liqueur and chocolate treat! What’s not to like? And you can make them in advance for a special dinner party.

 Spoon the crumbs into 4x 250ml preserve jars.
 Set aside.
 Tip: If you don’t have preserve jars, you could also just use small bowls or drinking glasses.

 Place the remaining cheesecake ingredients into a medium-sized bowl.
 Using an electric mixer beat on low speed just until dry ingredients are combined.
-Scrape down the sides of the bowl then beat again on high speed until the color is uniform and mixture is smooth and has thickened slightly for 1-2 minutes.
+Scrape down the sides of the bowl then beat again on high speed until the color is uniform and the mixture is smooth and has thickened slightly for 1-2 minutes.

 Spoon the cheesecake mixture into the preserve jars on top of the biscuit crumbs, close the lids onto each jar, then refrigerate until serving time.
 Tip: The quickest and neatest way of filling your cheesecake pots is to use a piping bag.
 Fill a large piping bag with the cheesecake mixture, cut the end of the piping bag off, and then squeeze the mixture into your preserve jars.
 Each dessert gets +- 140g of the mixture.

-To serve, pour double cream into a medium-sized bowl with sugar and vanilla extract.
+To serve, pour the double cream into a medium-sized bowl with sugar and vanilla extract.
 Whisk just until thick enough to spoon.

 Spoon generous dollops of the whipped cream on top of each cheesecake pot, then decorate with chocolate sprinkles.